linxule/liminal_backrooms/README.txt

 2. GUI Controls:
    - Mode Selection: Choose between AI-AI conversation or Human-AI interaction
-   - Iterations: Set number of conversation turns (2-10)
+   - Iterations: Set number of conversation turns (1-100)
    - AI Model Selection: Choose models for AI-1 and AI-2
-   - Scenario: Select from predefined system prompt pairs
+   - Prompt Style: Select from predefined conversation styles
-   - Input Field: Enter initial prompt or inspiration
+   - Input Field: Enter your message or initial prompt
    - Export: Save conversation and generated images

+3. Branching Features:
+   - Right-click on any text to access branching options:
+     - 🕳️ Rabbithole: Explore a concept in depth
+     - 🧶 Loom: Continue from a specific point
+   - Click nodes in the network graph to navigate between branches
+   - Adjust interations and models on the fly without restarting the application
+   - Drag nodes to organize your conversation map
+   - Branches automatically space themselves for clarity
+   - (Branching doesn't work very well with images in the GUI yet.
+The images disappear butwill still be produced and can be found in the images folder.)

-3. Special Features:
+4. Special Features:
    - Chain of Thought: DeepSeek models show reasoning process
    - Image Generation: Flux model creates images from prompts
    - Export: Saves conversations and images with timestamps

 ## Troubleshooting